Updated: Jul 26, 2022

 Over the years I have struggled to find the perfect marking tool.
 I am a sucker for anything that looks like it works, so, I have a tendency to purchase just about anything that helps.
 Below you will find some of the tools that I use and think work well.

-Nothing in this world is perfect or works perfect.
+Nothing in this world is perfect or works perfectly.
 Some of these items have shown marks after removing them.
 I am in no way saying you will not have any problems.
 I am saying I have taken a chance on these and most of the time I am able to remove the markings on my quilts.

 The Hera Marker